freenas/freenas-docs/userguide/system.rst

 The Google Cloud Storage :guilabel:`JSON Service Account Key` is found on the
 `Google Cloud Platform Console <https://console.cloud.google.com/apis/credentials>`__.

+More details about individual :guilabel:`Provider` settings are available in the `rclone documentation <https://rclone.org/about/>`__.

 .. index:: Tunables